 This year’s Undergraduate Research Symposium was held on Friday, April 20, 2012.
-The research symposium gives students the opportunity to demonstrate the product of their research efforts and creativity in solving problems with the mentoring of their research advisors.
-Twelve (12) posters were presented by undergraduate students, and corporate partners of the department judged the competition.
+The research symposium allows students to demonstrate the product of their research efforts and creativity in solving problems with the mentoring of their research advisors.
+Undergraduate students presented twelve posters, and corporate partners of the department judged the competition.

 The symposium is hosted by the local Omega Chi Epsilon (OXE) chapter and the Department of Chemical and Biomolecular Engineering.
 Thanks to the judges this year: Eric Allen of Sage Environmental Consulting and Lisa Alvin of Dow Corning.

 Poster Title: “Energy Source from Carbon Dioxide Reduction.”